yash2118/GlobalEducationTrendsAnalysis-IndianStudentsAbroad/README.md

 ###  Project Overview
 This project analyzes trends in Indian students pursuing higher education abroad from 2019 to 2024 using data analysis and interactive visualization techniques.
 The goal of the project is to understand:
-- the most preferred study destinations,
+- The most preferred study destinations
-- how global events like COVID-19 affected student mobility,
+- How global events like COVID-19 affected student mobility
-- and how factors such as visa policies, affordability, and opportunities influence international education trends.
+- How factors such as visa policies, affordability
+- Opportunities influence international education trends.
 An interactive Tableau dashboard was created to transform raw data into meaningful and easy-to-understand insights.
 ###  Why This Project?
 Studying abroad is a major aspiration for many Indian students, but migration trends continuously change due to:
+- Visa regulations
-- visa regulations,
+- Tuition costs
-- tuition costs,
+- Work opportunities
-- work opportunities,
+- Global events
-- and global events.
 I chose this project to explore real-world education trends through: data analysis, visualization, and storytelling.
 ###  Problem Statement
 Raw educational migration data is difficult to interpret directly.
 This project solves that problem by visually analyzing:
-- destination popularity,
+- Destination popularity
-- yearly student migration trends,
+- Yearly student migration trends
-- COVID-19 impact,
+- COVID-19 impact
-- emerging study destinations.
+- Emerging study destinations
 ### Dataset & Variables
 The dataset contains records of Indian students studying abroad across different countries between 2019–2024.
-Key Variables Used
+Key Variables Used:
 - Year → Trend analysis over time
 - Country → Study destination
 - Number of Students → Student migration volume